babelroom/LinPhoneGap/README.md

     function doVideoOff() { window.plugins.LinPhoneGap.videoOff(function(err){}); }

     /* *IMPORTANT*
-    You will need to invoke window.plugins.LinPhoneGap.initPhone(onCallUpdate) before using these functions.
+    You will need to invoke the setup() function above to initialize and before use.
     Exactly how you do that will depend on your environment, frameworks and target browsers.
     */

 ```